A reef shark at the barrier reef off of West Caicos.

 The common lionfish (Pterois volitans).

-Unaggressive, this fish has spines on its back that are capable of giving nasty stings, which in very rare cases can cause temporary paralysis.
+While not aggressive, this fish has spines on its back that are capable of giving nasty stings, which in very rare cases can cause temporary paralysis.

-Lionfish are found hiding close to the reef, and are not common to the open water of the country’s popular beaches.
-You’ll only likely to encounter them if you touch or walk on a reef.
+Lionfish are usually found hiding close to the reef, and are not common to the open water of the country’s popular beaches.
+You’ll only likely encounter them if you touch or walk on a reef.

-Reducing the (Already Low) Risk of a Shark Attack
+Reducing the Risk of a Shark Attack

 • There have been no reported attacks in these areas, however, sharks are regularly spotted off the cliffs at West Harbour Bluff and in Leeward Channel between Providenciales and Mangrove Cay.